 - Sugar -- 1 tablespoon

-- Slice pork butt into strips about 2 inches wide and 5 inches long.
+- Slice the pork butt into strips about 2 inches wide and 5 inches long.

 - In a large bowl, mix together the hoisin, soy sauce, rice wine or sherry, honey and sugar.
-Add the pork strips in the bowl to coat.
+Toss the pork strips in the bowl to coat.
 Cover the bowl and set it in the refrigerator to le tthe meat marinate for at least 2 hours, preferably overnight.

 - Preheat oven to 425°F. Add a rack to a roasting pan and fill the pan with water to come just below the rack.
 Wipe any excess marinade from the pork and line the strips up neatly in the roasting pan.

 - Place the pan in the oven and roast for 10 minutes.
-Reduce heat to 325°F and roast for another 30-40 minutes, turning and basting frequently with the remaining marinade or with peanut or sesame oil.
+Then reduce heat to 325°F and roast for another 30 to 40 minutes, turning and basting occasionally with the remaining marinade or with peanut or sesame oil.

-- Char Siu Bao (Chinese barbecue pork buns): prepare the recipe above.
+- Char Siu Bao (Chinese barbecue pork buns): Prepare the recipe above.
 Once the meat is finished cooking, set it aside to cool.
-Shred the cooled meat with your fingers.
-Moisten with a little leftover marinade that you have boiled.
-Use the shredded char siu as a filling for Chinese steamed buns, following the bao recipe.
+Shred the cooled meat with your fingers and moisten with a little leftover marinade that you have boiled.
+Use the shredded char siu as a filling for Chinese steamed buns.

-- Char Siu Shrimp with Bacon: Butterfly shrimp and marinate in char siu sauce for 30 minutes.
+- Char Siu Shrimp with Bacon: Butterfly about a pound of shrimp and marinate in char siu sauce for about 30 minutes.
 Wrap the shrimp with bacon and skewer it to hold it on.
-Grill the shrimp over hot coals until cooked through.
+Grill the shrimp over hot coals until cooked through, 3 to 5 minutes.